midlantica/LovelyBunchOfCoconuts/content/grifts/rewild-the-suburbs.md

 ---
 title: 'Rewild the Suburbs'
-claim: 'Rewild the Suburbs'
+grift: 'Rewild the Suburbs'
-translation: 'Send the coyotes to HOA meetings.'
+decode: 'Send the coyotes to HOA meetings.'
 ---